hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 Mathematical skills live in a big constructivist framework, and according to the maximin test, attention needs to be paid to developing that framework so that all students can benefit.
-But these goals are not at odds!
+But if we can productively interleave the two, with basic skills giving access to highlights, and highlights motivating the practice of new skills, these goals are not at odds!

 #### What is the teacher's role?